Is text message defamation a real thing? Well, it depends.

-First Things First, What Is The Definition of Defamation?
+First Things First, What Is Defamation, Legally Speaking?

-State laws vary slightly, but they all adhere to the following federal standard:
+State laws vary slightly, but they all adhere to the federal standard:

-- Publication – The material at hand must have been publicly published in some manner.
+- Publication – The material must have been made public.

-- Harm – The material at hand must have caused the plaintiff material harm of some kind.
+- Harm – The material must have caused the plaintiff harm.

-- Fault – The material at hand must have been published, at the very least, negligently; meaning the defendant didn’t do proper due diligence in finding out the truth before spreading a false statement of fact.
+- Fault – The material must have been published, at the very least, negligently; meaning the defendant didn’t do enough fact checking before sending the text.

 The Difference Between Slander and Libel

 Slander and libel are two types of defamation.
 Spoken defamation is slander; written defamation is libel.

 Opinion v.
 Defamation

 Under United States law, opinion is not defamation.
 Anybody can talk trash about anybody; what you can’t do is spread lies about people or businesses.